 - No passenger adult or child is allowed to stand in the seat or lay across seats.

 - Baby strollers must be folded before boarding the bus, remain folded and kept out of the aisle when on the bus.

-- No weapons (valid permit only & presented), explosive, destructive device, or hoax device as such term is defined in O. C. G. A. §16-7-80, batteries, hazardous substances, dangerous or toxic chemicals, such as gasoline, are allowed to be transported on the bus.
+- No weapons, explosives, destructive devices, or hoax devices as such term is defined in O. C. G. A. §16-7-80, batteries, hazardous substances, dangerous or toxic chemicals, such as gasoline, are allowed to be transported on the bus.